-Name of contact person and title: Wendy Davis (VPA/CFO) Anticipated completion date: July 16, 2023 District's response: Concur
+Name of contact person and title: Wendy Davis (VPA/CFO)

+Anticipated completion date: July 1, 2024

+Agency's response: Concur

 Cochise College experienced unfortunate staffing issues resulting in delayed financial information being submitted to auditors.
+Cochise College has developed a revised organizational structure in the finance department, including additional staffing to ensure timely submission of financial reports.
+The District has also experienced challenges with our financial management system technical support and has hired additional staffing to address this issue.
 Competent staffing is a priority for the District and strategies have been developed to ensure timely delivery of financial information and issuance of audited financial statements.